Free weekly demonstrations. Register for a demo

 Thermal Imaging People Counters

 Around 2010, thermal imaging people counting technology took over the market and at the time were the most accurate.
 It resolved many of the inaccuracies posed by break-beam devices.
-Mounted on the ceiling, it captures a top-down view of a building’s entrance.
-It detects a person’s heat signature, allowing it to accurately count individuals in a group walking side-by-side and omit objects without heat signatures like bags and carts.
-The devices are also PoE, meaning they connect to your network and push traffic data to software – no manual data collection required.
+Mounted on the ceiling, it captured a top-down view of a building’s entrance.

 Stereo Video People Counters